 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-Smartphone camera to influence mobile marketing and commerce in 2013By a MCD columnist
+Smartphone camera to influence mobile marketing and commerce in 2013By

 As a mobile marketer, you have been in a front row seat of the smartphone and tablet market explosion.
 Analyst firm IDC predicts that globally 1.16 billion smartphones will be shipped annually by 2016.